-With the decrease in temperatures driving homeowners to start up their furnaces, carbon monoxide poisoning spikes during the cooler months while people are doing everything they can to keep warm.
-When appropriately installed by certified technicians, devices such as furnaces will safety express carbon monoxide out of the home, but your furnace should be inspected each year to make sure there are no issues that could cause poisoning from carbon monoxide.
+With cooler temperatures driving homeowners to turn on their furnaces, carbon monoxide poisoning spikes during the cooler months while people are doing everything they can to keep comfortable.
+When appropriately installed by certified technicians, devices such as furnaces will safety express carbon monoxide out of the home, but your furnace should be inspected each year to confirm there are no issues that could cause poisoning from carbon monoxide.

 Barlow suggests replacing your home’s carbon monoxide detectors every five years, and checking your carbon monoxide and fire detectors monthly to verify the batteries and alarm are functioning properly.
 Right now is an excellent time to inspect your home’s CO and smoke detectors, and install or replace them if needed.

 As part of a Precision tune-up from Barlow , our team will test your furnace to make sure it is functioning properly and look for carbon monoxide leaks.
 Through November 25th, Barlow will be offering discounts on our heating and air conditioning Precision tune-ups to help people make sure their furnace will run safety and efficiently all through the cooler months.
 Homeowners can also look into U.S. governmental tax credits of up to $500 for certain HVAC equipment that can be earned throughout the rest of 2016.